A man with a big belly holding a beer glass

 5. Alcohol Decreases Vitamin and Mineral Absorption

-Alcohol interferes with the metabolism of most vitamins, and with the absorption of many nutrients.
-It is well known that alcohol competes and influences the processing of nutrients in the body.
+Alcohol interferes with our body’s ability to absorb many important vitamins and nutrients that are essential to keep us healthy.
+It is well known that alcohol competes with nutrients for digestion in the body.
 It literally robs your body of magnesium, zinc and B vitamins just to name few.
-When you consume large quantities of alcohol, your liver is busy converting the alcohol to acetate and any vitamins and minerals that it might process are taken up by the detoxification process.
+When you consume large quantities of alcohol, your liver is busy converting the alcohol to acetate and any vitamins and minerals that it might be present are taken up by the detoxification process.
+It also damages the lining of the stomach and intestines, meaning any nutrients in your diet will have a hard time being absorbed.

 6. Alcohol Causes Inflammation